(Updated 2017) by Lee Martin MSc RD

 products still seems to confuse people when following the low FODMAP diet.
 I have met many people with IBS who often report they can consume spelt without experiencing symptoms.
 So is spelt low FODMAP?
 Well yes and no is the short answer as it depends where in the world you get your spelt bread from, how much you eat, the percentage of spelt flour used and most importantly whether it was baked using the sourdough process.

 When I originally (back in 2014) asked Dr Jane Muir who works at Monash University about spelt she said “We recommend sourdough spelt bread -the sourdough process will reduce fructans and is essential”.
 In fact in 2015 Monash published an article on spelt and FODMAPs where they said ‘It is thought that during the long fermentation period the fermenting microorganisms such as the lactobacilli will use the FODMAPs in the spelt flour‘.
 This article is no longer available but in November 2017 Monash published a new article ‘Sourdough Processing & FODMAPs‘.
 They confirm their initial thoughts that the ‘traditional sourdough processing techniques reduce FODMAP content via fermentation’ and give a nice little explanation of this.
-The Monash article also highlights that ‘spelt grain and spelt flour are naturally lower in FODMAPs than modern wheat varieties’ which I discussed in a bit more detail in the original article on this page in 2014 (see below).
+The Monash article also highlights that ‘spelt grain and spelt flour are naturally lower in FODMAPs than modern wheat varieties’.

 So there you have it the sourdough process actually lowers the fructan content in spelt making the breads low FODMAP.
-At the FODMAP research team at King’s we actually recommend 100% sourdough spelt bread as a suitable low FODMAP option.
+In Europe we actually recommend 100% sourdough spelt bread as a suitable low FODMAP option.
 However actually finding this bread product in the UK is the challenge!
-I have only seen 100% sourdough spelt bread in Waitrose e.g. here or artisan bakers.
+I have only seen 100% sourdough spelt bread in Waitrose (here) or artisan bakers.
+Having said that it is also true that the FODMAP content of sourdough spelt bread is never truly known until it has been analysed for its FODMAP content.
+But perhaps this can be said for all foods as there is much confusion over the FODMAP content of foods and some of the ones specific to spelt I have highlighted below.

 Portion Sizes of sourdough spelt bread